Hydroeciodes serrata (Grote, 1880)

 Photograph copyright: Merrill A. Peterson

-Hydroeciodes serrata is an orange and yellow medium-sized moth (FW length 14 - 16 mm) with large white-filled orbicular, claviform, and reniform spots with a net-like pattern in the reniform spot that flies in the mountains of southeastern Idaho during late summer.
-The ground is dull orange, more yellow toward the base, especially along the trailing margin, and in a patch in the apical terminal area.
+Hydroeciodes serrata is an orange and yellow, medium-sized moth (FW length 14 - 16 mm) that flies in the mountains of southeastern Idaho during late summer.
+It has large, white-filled orbicular, claviform, and reniform spots with a net-like pattern in the reniform spot.
+The ground color is dull orange, more yellow toward the base, especially along the trailing margin, and in a patch in the apical terminal area.
 The lines are darker burnt orange, double and filled with yellow, strongest at the costal margin.
 The costa is striped yellow and orange near the reniform spot.
-The antemedial line is irregular, the light filling is most prominent at the base of the claviform spot.
+The antemedial line is irregular, and the light filling is most prominent at the base of the claviform spot.
 The postmedial line is thin, scalloped, and nearly parallel to the outer margin.
-The pale subterminal line is incomplete and the subterminal and terminal areas are similar in color except near the apex.
+The pale, subterminal line is incomplete, and the subterminal and terminal areas are similar in color, except near the apex.
 The fringe is similar in color to the terminal area or slightly darker.
 The three spots are the dominant feature of the forewing.
 All are outlined in dark orange-brown and are filled with creamy white.
-The orbicular and claviform spots are similar, round, with dark orange centers.
+The orbicular and claviform spots are similar and round, with dark, orange centers.
 The reniform spot is large and weakly kidney-shaped.
 It has a central lunule with orange outline and yellow center, and the veins are dark orange where they traverse the spot producing a fishnet pattern.
-The hindwing is light grayish orange with gray veins and a slightly lighter fringe.
+The hindwing is light grayish-orange with gray veins and a slightly lighter fringe.
 The head and thorax are similar to the forewing in color.
 A median tuft is present posterior to the collar.
 The surface of the eye is covered in fine hairs.
-The male antenna is strongly bipectinate
+The male antenna is strongly bipectinate.

 Hydroeciodes serrata has been collected in mid-elevation forest in the Pacific Northwest.
 It has been reported from a number of different habitats by Powell and Opler (2009).